Required Application Materials

 Homeschooled students or students who attend secondary schools of which grades are not provided are required to submit either the SAT or ACT.

-We require the IELTS or TOEFL from students whose native language is not English and/or who have not studied for at least two years at a high school for which English is the language of instruction.
+We require the IELTS or TOEFL from students whose native language is not English.
+We also require the IELTS or TOEFL scores for students that, by the time of submitting a Pitzer application, have not completed at least two years at a high school for which English is the language of instruction.
 Find out more here.

 Individual interviews provide students with the opportunity both to tell us about themselves and to learn more about Pitzer from an Admission Counselor or Admission Fellow (current Pitzer senior).
 Interviews are available for seniors from May (end of junior year) through mid-December at selected times throughout the day, Monday through Friday.
 Interviews on Saturday mornings are available by appointment in the fall through mid-December.
 You can schedule an office, phone or Skype interview by clicking here.

 To learn more about interview opportunities, click here.

 Advanced Placement/International Baccalaureate Credit